Live Webinar : Introducing form•Z 8 Pro, now with subdivision surfaces and more! September 9, 2014

 Bonzai3d version 2.4 includes support for Maxwell Render, access to the Manual when shift clicking on the Menu items, better support for certain international keyboards, and more.
 The complete description of what is new in bonzai3d 2.4 can be found in a PDF that downloads automatically to your bonzai3d folder when you run the automatic update.

-• Support for Maxwell Renderer.
-A Maxwell Plug-in for bonzai3d will be available shortly from Maxwell (http://www.maxwellrender.com/)
+Here is a synopsis of what’s new in bonzai3d v2.4 • Support for Maxwell Renderer.
+A Maxwell Plug-in for bonzai3d will be available shortly from Maxwell (http://www.maxwellrender.com/) •bonzai3d is now localized in Polish.
+This is the ninth language that bonzai3d has been localized for.

 One month ago we reported on Mark Donohue's design of the aTrackt! using bonzai3d, his device to securely position the Apple Magic Trackpad alongside Apple's matching Aluminum Wireless Keyboard.
 AutoDesSys is happy to let you know that Mark achieved his goal for funding the device which is now on its way to production.
 Congratulations and kudos to Mark Donohue from all of us here at AutoDesSys.